Team Profile - Project Management

 Perhaps the most important role they play is that of client liaison.
 For the life of the project, they are the direct contact between the client and ASI.
 They answer all the questions, and keep the client updated on the status of the project until completion.

-There are two types of project managers at ASI.
+There are two types of Project Managers on our team.
 Contract PMs work directly with architects, general contractors, and other construction professionals.
 Negotiated PMs work directly with the end user, such as a facilities manager or business owner.
-Whether they are working with another project manager from a construction firm or a business owner, the ASI Project Managers always put their clients' needs first.
+Whether they are working with another Project Manager from a construction firm or a business owner, the ASI Project Managers always put their clients' needs first.
 "I always try to submit the most thorough package to the contractor or designer, even if they are a year or two away from actually building.
 Clients appreciate this and remember it" says Michael Bauer, a Contract Project Manager in Denver, Colorado.
 "The more information I can provide them from the start the easier the entire process is for everyone."

 How do you define customer service?